aleighcar/coffee-shop-sales-bi-dashboard/README.md

 *A Power BI Case Study: from flat file ➡️ star schema ➡️ actionable insights*

 ## 📌 Project Overview
 This project transforms raw point-of-sale transactions into a scalable business intelligence solution.
-Beyond visualizing a flat CSV, the dataset was re-engineered into a star schema, enhanced with DAX measures, and delivered as interactive Power BI dashboards covering sales, product performance, and customer behavior.
+Beyond visualizing a flat CSV file, the dataset was re-engineered into a star schema, enhanced with DAX measures, and delivered as interactive Power BI dashboards reporting on sales, product performance, and customer behavior.

-## ‼️**Why It Matters
+## ‼️ Why It Matters
-This mirrors how analytics is done in the real world—clean data model, robust KPIs, and decision-ready insights.
+This mirrors how analytics is done in the real world — *clean data model, robust KPIs, and decision-ready insights.*

 ## 📸 Screenshots
-Below are selected previews from the Brew-Haha Coffee Shop Analytics dashboards and supporting analysis.
+Below are selected previews from my **Daily Grind Coffee Shop Analytics** dashboards and supporting analysis.

 Each screenshot highlights a different stakeholder perspective and demonstrates how the project translates raw data into actionable insights.

 ## ▶️ **Sales Overview**
-*High-level KPIs (Total Sales, Average Order Value, YoY Growth) with sales trends over time.
+*High-level KPIs (Total Sales, Average Order Value, YoY Growth) with sales trends over time.*

 This view helps executives quickly assess business performance and growth patterns.*

 ![Sales Overview](screenshots/SalesOverviewScreenshot.png)

 ## ▶️ **Product Performance**
-*Top 10 products by revenue and size preferences (e.g., coffee cup sizes).
-This page highlights category trends and gives product managers actionable insights into pricing, upselling, and promotions.*
+*Top 10 Products by Revenue and Size Preferences (e.g., coffee cup and tea cup sizes).*

+This page highlights category trends and gives product managers actionable insights into pricing, upselling, and promotions.

 ![Product Performance](screenshots/ProductPerformanceScreenshot.png)

 ## ▶️ **Customer Insights**
-*Breakdown of loyalty vs non-loyalty sales, customer retention rates, and repeat vs new customers.
-Designed for marketing and operations teams to measure engagement and program effectiveness.*
+*Breakdown of Loyalty vs Non-Loyalty  Sales, Customer Retention Rates, and Repeat vs New Customers.*

+Designed for marketing and operations teams to measure engagement and program effectiveness.

 ![Customer Insights](screenshots/CustomerInsightsScreenshot.png)